logicalclocks/terraform-provider-hopsworksai/docs/index.md

 # Step 1: create the required aws resources, an ssh key, an s3 bucket, and an instance profile with the required hopsworks permissions
 module "aws" {
   source  = "logicalclocks/helpers/hopsworksai//modules/aws"
   region  = var.region
+  version = "2.0.0"
 }

 # Step 2: create a cluster with 1 worker